Complying with UK Building Regulations on Windows and Doors in New Homes (Updated for 2022)

 How can I check my windows and doors comply?

-What Bereco do to ensure you comply?
+What does Bereco do to ensure compliance with the regulations?

-We train our staff to quote to ensure you comply and offer advice and guidance if we see a problem.
+- We train our staff to quote to ensure you comply and offer advice and guidance if we see a problem.

-We test, with UKAS certified body Bluesky.
+- We test with UKAS certified body BlueSky.

-In order to prove fully and without doubt that our wooden windows are fully compliant with Part K we have undertaken the testing of our sash window to the British Standard BS6180.
+- In order to prove fully and without doubt that our wooden windows are fully compliant with Part K, we have undertaken the testing of our sash window to the British Standard BS6180.